Łukawiec, Lubaczów County

-Łukawiec is a village in the administrative district of Gmina Wielkie Oczy, within Lubaczów County, Subcarpathian Voivodeship, in south-eastern Poland, close to the border with Ukraine.
-It lies approximately 6 km north-west of Wielkie Oczy, 12 km south of Lubaczów, and 80 km east of the regional capital Rzeszów. Łukawiec has existed since the XVIth Century.
+Łukawiec is a village in the administrative district of Gmina Wielkie Oczy, within Lubaczów County, Subcarpathian Voivodeship, in south-eastern Poland, close to the border with Ukraine. Łukawiec has existed since the XVIth Century.

 Location

 Łukawiec is located in south-eastern Poland.
 The administrative area of Łukawiec, together with several hamlets, is 35.80 km2. Łukawiec is the largest town in the commune.
 The village is characterized by compact buildings with a chain character. Łukawiec is composed of several parts and hamlets, including Wola, Sydory, Tarnawskie, Zarzeka, Zabuczyna, Zacerkiew, Zakościół and Zagrobla.

 Education

 The figure of Bolesław Müller, the founder and manager of the local school, is associated with Łukawiec.
 In August 1939, he was mobilized as a reserve officer of the Podhale regiment and fought in the September Campaign.
 He was then arrested and sent to a prisoner-of-war camp in Starobielsk where he shared the fate of Polish officers murdered in the East.
 The last message from him came from 1940.
 He died in Kharkov.
 The school building in Łukawiec houses a plaque commemorating his merits.